openvinotoolkit/open_model_zoo/demos/noise_suppression_demo/cpp/README.md

 ## Demo Inputs

 The application reads audio wave from the INPUT WAV file.
 The INPUT file has to have 16kHZ discretization frequency and be mono.
-The OUTPUT,MODEL and DELAY are also required arguments.
+The MODEL is also required arguments.

 ## Demo Outputs
 The application outputs cleaned wave to OUTPUT WAV file.